anotherRedbeard/apiops-demo/README.md

 ## Prerequisites

 - You will need to create a new client_id and secret on an existing or new service principal.
+Keep in mind if you delete the resource group and re-run the [bicep] modules to create the infrastructure, you will need to go back and grant permissions to this service principal.
+That is because when you remove the resource group it will remove the RBAC assignments.
   - Here is the command to create the new service principal

     ```# Bash script